ACINQ/eclair/README.md

 - [lnd]
 - [lit]

  :construction: Both BOLTs and Eclair itself are a work in progress.
-Expect things to change!
+Expect things to break/change!

  :warning: Eclair currently only runs on regtest or testnet.